Michael Allemeier

-Michael Allemeier CMC (born 1967) is South African-born Canadian who is an Instructor of Culinary Arts at SAIT Polytechnic and former Executive Chef at Mission Hill Family Estate in Westbank, British Columbia, Bishops in Vancouver, and Teatro in Calgary.
+Michael Allemeier CMC (born 1967) is a South African-born Canadian who is an Instructor of Culinary Arts at SAIT Polytechnic and former Executive Chef at Mission Hill Family Estate in Westbank, British Columbia, Bishops in Vancouver, and Teatro in Calgary.

 Chef Allemeier has served in his current position since August 2009.
 He provides instruction to hundreds of students in the School of Hospitality and Tourism at SAIT.

 While at Mission Hill Family Estate, Chef Allemeier oversaw all food operations at the winery including the Terrace Restaurant, Private Dining, Banquets, Culinary Workshops and a product line of winery made preserves.

 Chef Allemeier is a host on Food Network's and Gusto's Cook Like a Chef.

 In 2001, Chef Allemeier earned the title of Certified Chef de Cuisine (CCC), Canada's second highest professional culinary accreditation designation.
 He describes his style of cooking as "Cuisine de Terroir."

 In 2017, Chef Allemeier earned his Certified Master Chef (CMC) designation.
 He was the third Canadian Chef to earn this trade designation.